 Passwords and the Active Directory module

 The HelpMaster Active Directory module does not synchronize passwords.
 The password for a HelpMaster client and the password used for a Windows login (logging into your computer) are different things.
-Although you can manually set a HelpMaster client password to match a Windows password, these passwords will never be synchronized via the Active Directory module.
+Although a user can manually set a HelpMaster client password to match a Windows password, these passwords will never be synchronized via the Active Directory module.

 How does the automatic HelpMaster logon work?